NewcastleComputingScience/csc8101-coursework/03-assignment-neo4j/README.md

 A taxi company operating in New York City (NYC) is rethinking its fleet allocation strategy.
-Their restructuring process is motivated by recent changes in passenger travel patterns (provoked by Covid) and the arrival of new competitorsn.
+Their restructuring process is motivated by recent changes in passenger travel patterns (provoked by Covid) and the arrival of new competitors.
 To minimise costs, the company wants to station its fleet in a maximum of 20 city zones, spread across the city.
 At the same time, the company wants to maximise trips served and therefore choose zones that have hub-like characteristics, i.e. that are well-connected and near centres of high user activity.
 Lastly, the company considers operating